Belinda Lang

-Belinda Lucy Lange (born 23 December 1953), known professionally as Belinda Lang, is an English actress.
-She is known for playing Liza in the ITV sitcom Second Thoughts (1991–94), and Bill Porter in the BBC sitcom 2point4 Children (1991–99).
-Her theatre credits include London productions of the Noël Coward plays, Present Laughter (1981), Blithe Spirit (1997), and Hay Fever (2006).
+Belinda Lucy Lange Fraser (born 23 December 1953), known professionally as Belinda Lang, is an English actress.
+She starred as Kate in the BBC sitcom Dear John, Liza in the ITV sitcom Second Thoughts (1991–94), and Bill Porter in the BBC sitcom 2point4 Children (1991–99).
+Her theatre credits include London productions of the Noël Coward plays Present Laughter (1981), Blithe Spirit (1997), and Hay Fever (2006).
 Her radio/audio credits include voicing narrator Madeleine in the podcast Wooden Overcoats.

 Early life

-Lang was born in Marylebone, London, in 1953, the daughter of actors Jeremy Hawk and Joan Heal.
+Lang was born in the Marylebone district in West London, in 1953, the daughter of actors Jeremy Hawk and Joan Heal.

 Career

 Television

-Lang is perhaps best known for her starring roles in three sitcoms – as Kate in Dear John, as Bill Porter in 2point4 Children and as Liza Ferrari in Second Thoughts.

-After a small part as 'Girl in Bath' in Play for Today in 1980 she appeared in the 1980 miniseries To Serve Them All My Days, following this she had several one-off appearances and small parts until her role in Dear John.
-Following Dear John (1986–1987), she played Martha in The Bretts (1987–1988) during which she acted alongside her future husband, Hugh Fraser and during the same period also appeared as Sheila Walsh in Bust.
+After a small part as 'Girl in Bath' in Play for Today in 1980, she appeared later that year as Beth in the TV adaptation of To Serve Them All My Days.
+Following this, she had several one-off appearances and small parts until her breakthrough role as Kate in Dear John (1986–1987).
+Following this she played Martha Brett in The Bretts (1987–1988), during which she acted alongside her future husband, Hugh Fraser.
+Around the same time, she replaced Phyllis Logan in the role as Sheila Walsh in Bust.
 Lang also had a lead part in the television series Inspector Alleyn Mysteries, in which she played the artist Agatha Troy between 1990 and 1994.

 In 1991, she took a lead role in 2point4 Children alongside Gary Olsen.
-The sitcom would run for 8 series until it ended in 1999 due to the illness of Olsen leading to his death in 2000.
+The sitcom ran for eight series, ending in 1999.

 In 2000, she appeared as Christine Hamilton in the television film Justice in Wonderland.

-Following 2point4 Children, Lang has rarely appeared on television, instead taking on more stage work.
-She has, however, made guest appearances in several programmes including; playing the ill-fated business woman, Elspeth Inkpen-Thomas, in Midsomer Murders, alongside John Nettles and television presenter Quinnie Dorrell in "The Gongoozlers", a 2004 episode of the murder mystery series Rosemary and Thyme, and a couple of episodes of the BBC daytime soap opera Doctors.
+Since 2point4 Children, Lang has rarely appeared on television, instead taking on more stage work.
+She has, however, made guest appearances in several programmes, including playing the ill-fated business woman Elspeth Inkpen-Thomas in Midsomer Murders, and alongside John Nettles and television presenter Quinnie Dorrell in "The Gongoozlers", a 2004 episode of the murder mystery series Rosemary and Thyme.
+She has also appeared in two episodes of the BBC daytime soap opera Doctors.
 In 2009, she made a brief return to sitcom, playing Margot in an episode of BBC sitcom My Family, and then in 2014 playing Marina Fairchild in Citizen Khan, another BBC series.

-In 2022 she appears as landlady Mrs Clam in Sister Boniface Mysteries in a recurring role.
+From 2022, she appeared as landlady Mrs Clam in Sister Boniface Mysteries in a recurring role.

 Radio

 In 1988, Lang appeared in the BBC Radio 4 play Hard of Hearing opposite Graham Blockey.
 She took part in Stilgoe's Around, also broadcast on Radio 4 and BBC Radio 2.
 Second Thoughts was based on a radio programme originally broadcast on Radio 4.
-From 2015 to 2022, a hiatus for production required due to the COVID-19 pandemic, she voiced the anthropomorphic mouse and narrator Madeleine in the sitcom audio podcast Wooden Overcoats.
+From 2015 to 2022, with a hiatus for production required due to the COVID-19 pandemic, she voiced the anthropomorphic mouse and narrator Madeleine in the sitcom audio podcast Wooden Overcoats.